 - 1. Prospective students will register during the late registration period.
 They may enroll in courses for which they qualify that have space open at that time.
 Priority will be given to those persons enrolled in programs administered by the Department of Human Services. - 2.
-All prospective students will present verifying documents to the Registrar's Office on St. Thomas or the Office of Academic Services on St. Croix.
+All prospective students will present verifying documents to the Access and Enrollment Services Office on either campus.
 A form will be provided which eligible students will present to the Business Office so that payment may be waived. - 3.
 Prospective students will present proof of prerequisites for courses for which they wish to receive credit.
 Those who wish to audit need not present such evidence.
 Auditors attend class regularly, do all work that is not graded, but do not earn grades or credits.
 NOTE: As for all students, those making use of this benefit are required to observe the University regulations published in the catalog and other University publications.